UtrechtUniversity/src-python-example/README.md

 ### (Optional) Step 5: Run this Notebook as a job

 The Notebook in this project is executed very fast.
 Imagine that you have a notebook that takes hours to run.
 While it should be able to do this exactly as described above, the more robust and recommended way is to run such a notebook as a 'background job' with `nohup`.
 Find instructions on how to do this in [Method 2 in this manual](https://utrechtuniversity.github.io/vre-docs/docs/manuals/long-jobs.html#method-2-using-nohup).

+### (Optional) Step 6: Transfer your output data to cloud storage directly
+If you have a [Surfdrive](surfdrive.surf.nl)-, Researchdrive- of Yoda account, you can transfer your output data there directly.
+Use the [manuals on our documentation website](https://utrechtuniversity.github.io/vre-docs/docs/manuals.html) to transfer your data there directly.
+> In theory this is also possible for OneDrive but this is not straightforward because you need web browser to login to Onedrive.
+The easiest way is to download data to your laptop first and then upload it to Onedrive.

 ## Contact